US STOCKS-Wall St falls as lower oil prices weigh on energy stocks

 By Mamidipudi Soumithri and Yashaswini Swamynathan

-Aug 31 Wall Street extended losses on Wednesday, the last trading day of August, as lower oil prices weighed on energy stocks.
+Aug 31 Wall Street was slightly lower on Wednesday, the last trading day of August, as a stronger dollar weighed on oil prices and materials companies.

-Oil prices fell 2.5 percent after U.S. government data showed a large unexpected weekly build in U.S. crude and distillate stockpiles and a smaller-than-expected draw in gasoline.

-Oil was also pressured by the dollar index, trading at a three-week high.

-"I think people are too focused on transitory events and that's what is causing these ups and downs in oil prices," said John Conlon, chief equity strategist at People's United Wealth Management.
+Oil prices dropped about 1 percent as the dollar traded at three-week highs.
+Exxon fell 0.6 percent and was the top drag on the S&P.

+The 0.74 percent drop in the S&P 500 energy index weighed on the benchmark.

-Investors are also looking at the upcoming U.S. nonfarm payrolls data on Friday which could provide clues on the timing of the next interest rate hike.
+Investors, however, are focused on the upcoming U.S. nonfarm payrolls data on Friday which could provide clues on the timing of the next interest rate hike.

 The markets have been playing a guessing game on when the Federal Reserve would be able to raise rates after top Fed officials, including Chair Janet Yellen, turned hawkish on the back of slow but steady economic growth.

+Boston Fed president and voting member Eric Rosengren, in a panel discussion in China on Wednesday, said the Fed was nearing its employment and inflation rate goals, adding that rate hikes could shield the economy.

-A smaller-than-expected drop in private payrolls numbers boosted investor optimism about Friday's jobs report which includes both private and public sector employment.
+A smaller-than-expected drop in private payrolls numbers boosted investors optimism about Friday's jobs report which includes both private and public sector employment.

 Traders have priced in a 27 percent chance of a rate increase in September and a 54.4 percent chance in December, according to CME Group's FedWatch tool.

-The S&P 500 index showed 12 new 52-week highs and one new low, while the Nasdaq recorded 68 new highs and 15 new lows.
+The S&P 500 index showed 10 new 52-week highs and one new low, while the Nasdaq recorded 48 new highs and six new lows.
 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Don Sebastian)

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said flights had resumed after a system outage grounded its fleet earlier on Saturday.